Saud bin Saqr Al Qasimi: Developmental policy

 Saud has overseen an era of cross-sector developmental progress in Ras Al Khaimah, particularly in the areas of tourism, real estate, manufacturing, and logistics.
-In 2011, he set up Ras Al Khaimah Tourism Development Authority, with a record 1.13 million visitors recorded in 2022, up from 2021 and pre-pandemic levels.
+In 2011, he set up Ras Al Khaimah Tourism Development Authority, with a record 1.35 million visitors recorded in 2025.

 In 2022, Ras Al Khaimah added hotel brands such as InterContinental, Mövenpick, and Radisson.

 Interest in the Emirates' real estate market is also gaining traction.
-The Ras Al Khaimah Economic Zone is now home to more than 18,000 companies and manufacturing contributing the largest proportion to the emirate's GDP, at 30%.
+The Ras Al Khaimah Economic Zone is now home to more than 40,000 companies and manufacturing contributing the largest proportion to the emirate's GDP, at 30%.

 RAK Ports is also expanding its logistical opportunities to companies globally, with recent infrastructure investment of US$250 million.
 RAK Ports’ Saqr Port and Freezone is the largest bulk port in the Middle East It is also strategically positioned close to the Strait of Hormuz, one of the world's busiest shipping lanes.
 Etihad Rail, the UAE's national rail project, will also extend into Ras Al Khaimah, facilitating the transfer of an estimated 3.5 million tonnes of construction material from the emirate's Stevin Rock, one of the largest quarrying companies in the world, annually.